+Editor's letter

-Editor's letter 3 Whose side are you on anyway?
+Whose side are you on anyway?
 How organisations can facilitate allyship in the workplace and the common pitfalls to avoid when doing this mahi.
-5 How women need the workplace to change Tania Domett looks at the barriers to women's participation in the workforce and how changing the underlying framework causing inequities is key to better outcomes.
-10 Diversity data: Navigating the employee perception gap Pete Mercer asks if the intentions and outcomes of the inclusion mahi organisations are investing in are properly understood by the workforce they are aimed at supporting.
-18 Focus on: Belong Aotearoa We put the spotlight on Belong Aotearoa and the work it does to support refugees and migrants to find meaningful employment.
-22 In Brief A quick look at workplace inclusion news and updates making headlines here and around the world 24 iditor's lette
+5 How women need the workplace to change 10 Tania Domett looks at the barriers to women's participation in the workforce and how changing the underlying framework causing inequities is key to better outcomes.
+Diversity data: Navigating the employee perception gap 18 Pete Mercer asks if the intentions and outcomes of the inclusion mahi organisations are investing in are properly understood by the workforce they are aimed at supporting.
+Focus on: Belong Aotearoa 22 We put the spotlight on Belong Aotearoa and the work it does to support refugees and migrants to find meaningful employment.

-Published by Diversity Works New ZealandLevel 1, 90 Symonds Street, Auckland 1010 www.diversityworksnz.org.nzISSN 2815-9632
+Published by Diversity Works New Zealand Level 1, 90 Symonds Street, Auckland 1010 www.diversityworksnz.org.nz headlines here and around the world